noErrdev/python-chatops-incident-mplatform/docs/content/config_file.md

         - user: Maria
 ```

-`schedule chain` like this will be generated under the hood:
+Under the hood, the following `schedule chain` will be generated:

 ```yaml
 application: